young-su-ko/plm-fid/README.md

 ### **Important Notes**

-- **When mixing FASTA with pre-computed embeddings**, ensure the model used at inference matches the one used to generate the `.npy` or `.pt` files.
-A warning will be shown otherwise.
+- When mixing FASTA with pre-computed embeddings, make sure the model used to embed the FASTA file is the same as the one used to generate the `.npy` or `.pt` embeddings.
+A warning will be issued if there’s a mismatch.
-    - If **model is different but dimensions are the same**, this will fail silently!
+    - If the embedding dimensions differ, `calculate_frechet_distance()` in `distance.py` will raise an error.
+    - > [!WARNING]
+        > However, if **different models produce embeddings of the same dimension**, this will not raise an error, but the FID is likely meaningless.
 - AntiBERTa2 has a max sequence length of 254.
 This will be enforced automatically.

 ## Examples